nicole-dwenger/cdsvisual-cnn-impressionist/README.md

 # 5: CNN on Cultural Image Data

-> Classifying mpressionist paintings using a CNN with LeNet architechture.

 > [Description](#description) | [Methods](#methods) | [Repository Structure](#repository-structure) | [Usage](#usage) | [Results and Disucssion](#results-and-discussion) |

 ## Description

-> This project related to Assignment 5: Multi-class Classifcation of Cultural Image Data
+> This project related to Assignment 5: Multi-class Classification of Cultural Image Data

 The purpose of this project was to classify impressionist paintings by their artist.
 Developing a tool to classify paintings can be used to e.g. sort a large collection of images or to predict the artist of a painting where the artist is unknown.
 Further, it may also be relevant in cultural research, e.g. to investigate similarities and differences between paintings.
 For this multi-class classification, a convolutional neural network (CNN) with a LeNet architecture was build.
 I chose to only investigate paintings of three artists, namely Matisse, Gauguin and VanGogh.